Whitworth University: Academics

 The university also offers 30-plus study abroad programs available to students over Jan Term, May Term, or during a full semester.
 45 percent of Whitworth's 2021 graduates participated in one or more off-campus programs.

+Rankings and reputation

+In 2023, U.S. News & World Report ranked Whitworth 7th of 105 Regional Universities (West).
+The Princeton Review also named Whitworth one of 79 institutions as "Best in the West" in 2023.